 It will now have to redouble its efforts to compete with PWAs, on more advanced applications, by seeking the latest features that PWAs do not yet support.

-Thanks to its URLs, its loading speed, its functionalities, and its mobile design, the PWA seems to be the future of applications.
+Thanks to its URLs, loading speed, functionalities, and its mobile design, the PWA seems to be the future of applications.

 And for proof “Twitter Lite”, which implemented a PWA for its mobile experience, saw its bounce rate drop by 20% and its number of tweets increase by 75%.